 Principal Named for Lexington Trails Middle School

 Unified School District No. 232 on Friday, March 1, 2019, announced Mr. Clark McCracken as the new principal of Lexington Trails Middle School, effective with the 2019-20 school year.
-McCracken’s appointment was formally approved by the Board of Education on Monday, March 4.
+McCracken’s appointment is pending formal approval by the Board of Education.

 McCracken, who is currently the principal at Delaware Ridge Elementary School (USD 204) in Kansas City, KS, will succeed Mr. Steve Ludwig at Lexington Trails who recently announced his retirement after 40-plus years in public education.

 The appointment of McCracken follows an extensive search process conducted by the school district, which included more than 50 applicants.
 The process also involved finalist interviews with staff and parents.